Ensuring Data Quality in AI

 Timeliness

-Timely data is up-to-date and relevant to the current time period.
-In dynamic environments the value of data diminishes rapidly over time, while utilizing irrelevant data in AI systems can lead to inaccurate outcomes.
+Timely data is up-to-date and relevant to the current period.
+In dynamic environments, the value of data diminishes rapidly over time, while utilizing irrelevant data in AI systems can lead to inaccurate outcomes.
 For instance, financial markets require timely data to make precise trading choices.

 Reliability